burger

 Understanding kDrive permissions

-This guide details the various assignments and access permissions for files/folders in kDrive Infomaniak, including the restoration of inheritance of rights over the content of folders and subfolders.
+This guide details the different assignments and access permissions for files/folders in kDrive Infomaniak, including the restoration of inheritance of rights over the content of folders and subfolders.

 Preamble